-NB: From September 2023, staff will be required to use CPOMS to report safeguarding concerns to the DSL and deputy DSLs.
-This online recording system will replace the use of the Safeguarding Concern Form - although for a period of time in the autumn term 2023, copies of the yellow Safeguarding Concern Form will remain available in staff rooms to ensure no referrals are missed while transitioning to CPOMS.
+NB: From September 2023, staff have been required to use CPOMS to report safeguarding concerns to the DSL and deputy DSLs.
+This online recording system has replaced the use of the Safeguarding Concern Form - although some historic concerns are still filed on copies of the yellow Safeguarding Concern Form.